 Bangus (milkfish) is just so delicious that I can cook it in so many ways.
 Served as an appetizer, bangus fritters is a sure fire way to impress dinner guests.
-Or serve them as an entree; they’re just as good.
+Or serve them as an main dish with rice on the side and they’re just as good.

-- 2 skinless sweet pimiento (canned), finely chopped
+- 2 piece skinless sweet pimiento - (canned), finely chopped

 - salt and pepper to taste